 DHEA (dehydroepiandrosterone) is a hormone produced by your body’s adrenal glands, and in smaller amounts in the testicles and ovaries.
 These glands can be located just above your kidneys.
-DHEA is an important hormone precursor meaning that your body will DHEA and make other hormones from it.
-Abnormal levels of DHEA can effect hormones like testosterone, progesterone, and estrogen.
-DHEA levels decline with age and can cause a variety of health problems.
+DHEA is an important hormone precursor from which many other hormones are made.
+When DHEA levels get too low or too high they can affect hormones like testosterone, progesterone, and estrogen.
+DHEA levels like most hormones decline with age and can cause a variety of health problems.
 Studies show that DHEA levels peak at about age 25, then go down steadily as you get older.
 By the time people are 70 to 80 years old, their DHEA levels are only 10% to 20% those in young adults.

 Many people who find themselves struggling with daily fatigue, nightly Insomnia, chronic pain, weight gain, thyroid problems suffer with adrenal imbalances. including excess or Low DHEA.
 What many don’t realize is just how powerful and detrimental prolonged stress is on the adrenal glands.
 Chronic stress whether real or perceived, taxes the adrenal glands to the point where you now suffer with more advanced stages of adrenal fatigue leading to low DHEA reserves.